obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

   }).open();
 };

-let groupItems = [];
+return [
+  {
+    type: 'list',
+    emptyState: 'No entries yet.',

-if (Platform.isMobile) {
+    addItem: {
-  groupItems.push({
       name: 'Add entry',
-    searchable: false,
       action: openAddForm,
-  });
-}

-groupItems.push({
-  type: 'group',
-  cls: 'mod-list',
-  emptyState: 'No entries yet.',
-  extraButtons: Platform.isMobile ? [] : [
-    (btn) => btn
-      .setIcon('lucide-plus')
-      .setTooltip('Add entry')
-      .onClick(openAddForm),
-  ],
+    },
     onDelete: (idx) => {
       values.splice(idx, 1);
       void this.plugin.saveData(this.plugin.settings);
       this.update();
     },
     items: values.map((value) => ({
       name: value,
       searchable: false,
     })),
-});

-return groupItems;
+  },
+];
 ```

-The mobile action row sits *above* the mod-list group on purpose: it stays visible when the list is empty (paired with the group's `emptyState`), and it isn't subject to the list's delete affordance.

 ## Sub-pages

-A `SettingDefinitionPage` is a navigable entry on the parent tab — clicking it slides in a sub-page with a back button.
+A `SettingDefinitionPage` is a navigable entry on the parent tab; clicking it slides in a sub-page with a back button.
 Use sub-pages sparingly: only when the parent tab is too long to scan, or the section has a self-contained scope (a dictionary, a font picker, an ignore list).
 If a section is just two or three settings, leave them on the parent tab.

 Pages can nest.
-Page names must be unique among their siblings at the same depth — the framework logs a console error when duplicates are detected, since path-based navigation breaks otherwise.
+Page names must be unique among their siblings at the same depth, otherwise path-based navigation breaks.
+The framework logs a console error when duplicates are detected.

 ### Declarative pages